Apr 2, 2009

 Dear Readers;

 Buddhist Mama is in temporary hiatus, while I focus on my main blog, Breechmama.
 I look forward to seeing your comments there.
 In the meantime, peace & blessings to all you Zen Mamas and Zen Papas out there.
-I hope to be back this summer when I am back in Ladakh.
+I should be back early in 2011 when more travels commence.

 Mar 30, 2007